Email marketing

 Zara

-One of the most popular fashion retail brands in the world, originally from Spain, Zara began as a family company in 1975, and today the brand has more than 2000 shops in 96 countries, strategically situated in major cities.
+One of the most recognizable fashion retail brands in the world, Zara began as a family company in Spain in 1975.
 Zara’s key idea can be characterized in three words: beauty, clarity, and functionality.

 Fashion newsletter example by Zara